juniorjp/pg_utils/README.md

     local_database_username: 'dev'
     local_database_password: '555'

+### Backup
-Then Download your database from the remote server using:
+Download your database from the remote server using:

     pg_utils backup

+The above command generates a backup in the remote machine and saves it in the `remote_backup_folder`.

+It also downloads the backup file to your local machine `local_folder`.

+### Restore
-Then restore the most recent backup in your local machine using:
+You can also restore the most recent backup in your local machine using:

     pg_utils restore

+The restore command gets the most recent backup in the `local_folder` and runs a restore command targeting the `local_database`.
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/juniorjp/pg_utils.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.